Password for StateWORKS runtime systems (RTDB)

 Password

-Today almost all computers are networked, including many of the computers running RTDB based applications.
+Today almost all computers are in networks, including many of the computers running RTDB based applications.
 To increase the security we have introduced a password for accessing the RTDB.

 In any case the RTDB expects that the first message received from the client will be the password.
 If the password is correct the link to the client is enabled and the client can access RTDB objects, otherwise the link is disconnected.
 If the RTDB does not have a password the password sent is treated as a dummy value and the client connects without any checking.